ja0nz/bachelorarbeit/paper.md

 </HelloWorld-with-ShadowDOM>
 ```

-Technically, the *light DOM* nodes are not moved inside the *shadow DOM*.
-Their just rendered in place.
-It's an subtle but important difference towards handling a node.
+From a technical perspective, the *light DOM* nodes are not moved inside the *shadow DOM*.
+They are just rendered in place.
+This is a subtle but important difference towards handling a node.
 All JS behavior and CSS styles applied in the *light DOM* will be valid in the *shadow DOM*.
-The render engine literally taking the nodes and drop them inside the `slot` tag.
+The render engine literally takes the nodes and drops them inside the `slot` tag.
 This procedure is commonly referred as **flattening** of the DOM trees.

-It's possible to add semantics to the *shadow DOM* in naming the slots which frees the *light DOM* from the responsiblity to deliver nodes in a correct top-to-bottom order.
-Combining *shadow DOM* with HTML templates provides the web developer with a flexible **HTML template engine**.
+It is possible to add semantics to the *shadow DOM* in naming the slots which free the *light DOM* from the responsiblity to deliver nodes in a correct top-to-bottom order.
+Combining *shadow DOM* with HTML templates equips the web developer with a flexible **HTML template engine**.

 | FROM: light DOM             | TO: shadow DOM                         |
 | --------------------------- | -------------------------------------- |